zeyadhegazy45/Python-Projects/README.md

-# Python-Projects

-This repository contains a collection of data analysis projects developed using Python.
-Each project focuses on analyzing datasets to extract insights, visualize trends
+ This repository contains a diverse collection of projects developed using Python, focusing on various applications like web scraping, object-oriented programming (OOP), and data analysis with powerful libraries like NumPy and Pandas